Consequences for late or non-filing of tax returns

 Appeals can be made via email to [email protected].
 Appeals will only be considered if:

-1. You have submitted the outstanding tax returns by the due date stated in the offer of composition; and
+- You have submitted the outstanding tax returns and/or documents by the due date stated in the offer of composition; and

-A summons may be issued to the Legal Personal Representative or Trustee to attend Court on a specified date if IRAS does not receive:
+A summons may be issued to the club/association to attend Court on a specified date if IRAS does not receive:

 - The required tax return by the due date